Jh123x/go-validate/ReadMe.md

 A mini validation library in Pure Go.

-Please create an issue if you have any suggestions or find any bugs / problems.
+Please create an issue if you have any:

+1. Questions
+2. Suggestions
+3. Find any bugs
+4. Want to point out any mistakes

 ## Example